Kevin Durant Says He Won't Visit White House

 "Nah, I won't do that," Durant said of a potential visit Thursday, per Chris Haynes of ESPN.
 "I don't respect who's in office right now."

-President Donald Trump has not yet extended a formal invitation to the reigning league champions.
+President Donald Trump has not yet extended a formal invitation to the reigning league champions, although it might not matter.
+Marcus Thompson and Tim Kawakami of The Athletic agree the team is not likely to go to the White House while Trump is president:

-While the finals MVP won't speak for the rest of the team, Durant feels others will join him in protest.
+While the Finals MVP won't speak for the rest of the Warriors, Durant feels others will join him in protest.

 "I don't agree with what he agrees with, so my voice is going to be heard by not doing that," the 28-year-old said.
 "That's just me personally, but if I know my guys well enough, they'll all agree with me."